docusign/docusign.github.io/app-examples/template-edit/README.md

    Hopefully you'll see the app, same as if you open [docusign.github.io/app-examples/template-edit/](https://docusign.github.io/app-examples/template-edit/)

-   If not, debug and leave a comment (or better, a PR) for this repo.
+   If not, debug and leave an issue (or better, a PR) for this repo.

+   # Known Issues
+   The Include / Exclude from Matching actions return an error.
+   The API is planned to be updated to become a public API in January 2025.
+At that time the Matching actions should work as expected.

+   # Future work
+   The example could be enhanced to:
+   * enable templates to be
+   moved to the user's folders
+   * enable folders to be created or deleted
+   * enable templates to be shared with specific people or groups
+   * enable templated to be favorited

+   Your help to add those features would be appreciated.
+   Submit a pull request!
+All pull request software must use the MIT lcense.